apify/crawlee-python/README.md

 Crawlee covers your crawling and scraping end-to-end and **helps you build reliable scrapers.
 Fast.**

 Your crawlers will appear almost human-like and fly under the radar of modern bot protections even with the default configuration.
-Crawlee gives you the tools to crawl the web for links, scrape data, and store it to disk or cloud while staying configurable to suit your project's needs.
+Crawlee gives you the tools to crawl the web for links, scrape data and persistently store it in machine-readable formats, without having to worry about the technical details.
+And thanks to rich configuration options, you can tweak almost any aspect of Crawlee to suit your project's needs if the default settings don't cut it.

 > 👉 **View full documentation, guides and examples on the [Crawlee project website](https://crawlee.dev/python/)** 👈